dodufuwa/vowel-coarticulation/README.md

 # Anticipatory Vowel To Vowel Coarticulaton
-Intro to Phonological Theory Class Project: testing for coarticulation and whether the quality of a vowel is affected by the identity of the upcoming vowel
+Ttesting for coarticulation and whether the quality of a vowel is affected by the identity of the upcoming vowel